sadikkuzu/sadikkuzu/README.md

 #### ⭐ Recent stars

+- [logrotate/logrotate](https://github.com/logrotate/logrotate) - The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files. (today)
 - [confluentinc/ksql](https://github.com/confluentinc/ksql) - The database purpose-built for stream processing applications. (today)
 - [bugthesystem/vscode-open-in-github](https://github.com/bugthesystem/vscode-open-in-github) - Extension for Visual Studio Code which can be used to jump to a source code line in Github, Bitbucket, GitLab and Visualstudio.com (today)
 - [vacanza/python-holidays](https://github.com/vacanza/python-holidays) - Generate and work with holidays in Python (1 day ago)